INVOKE-Solutions/crosstab-generator-v3.1/README.md

 1. User can select the values to be shown in either % of total column, % of total row or both
 2. The crosstable automatically removes blank cells in filtered question, so they are not included in the calculations

+### ⚠ Attention

+1. Before uploading your Excel file, make sure that the demographic column name characters is less than 10 chars.
+Exceeding chars will lead to error due to Excel formatting.
+2. On _Select column weight_ section choice, `Unweighted` choice has some unsettled bugs.
+Hence, if your dataset is _Unweighted_, create one extra column name *weight* with all value 1.
+Then choose this column name for this part.

 **Feedbacks for future development ideas:**

 **1. Pre-selection on:**